Planning a holiday in Novalja with your dog?

 Are dogs allowed on beaches in Novalja?

-Is Novalja a good destination for dogs?
+Is Novalja a good destination for a holiday with a dog?

 Where should I stay in Novalja with a dog?

-Are restaurants in Novalja dog-friendly?
+Are bars, cafés, and restaurants in Novalja dog-friendly?

 What makes a stay truly pet-friendly?